 Today, some of Millville’s worker housing can be found in the Main Street Historic District of Millville, which encompasses the village center of the town.
 You can hike and cross country ski to the Millville Lock along the 3.7 mile Blackstone River Greenway.
 A section of Rte.
 122 from Millville to Blackstone is dedicated to Charles Leo “Gabby” Hartnett.

 Many Irish came to the United States via Canada.
-They’re called two boaters, and the inspired the first presidential birther controversy.
+They’re called two boaters, and they inspired the first presidential birther controversy.

-Britain had imposed tariffs to the United States, not to Canada, to encourage immigrants to populate the commonwealth.
-Empty boats that brought lumber to Britain from Canada offered cheap fares on the return trip.
-But there weren’t many jobs in Canada and business was booming in America.
+Britain had imposed tariffs to the United States, but not to Canada, to encourage immigrants to populate the commonwealth.
+So empty boats that brought lumber to Britain from Canada offered cheap fares on the return trip.
+But Canada had few jobs and business boomed in America.

-The Irish came from St. Jeans by steamboat to Burlington, Plattsburg and Whitehall.
-Some moved on to Fairfield, Underhill, Moretown, Middlebury and Castleton.
+The Irish came from St. Jeans by steamboat to the Vermont communities of Burlington, Plattsburg and Whitehall.
+Some then moved on to Fairfield, Underhill, Moretown, Middlebury and Castleton.

 Nathaniel Hawthorne described the Irish in Burlington in a travel sketch in 1835.
-They were everywhere lounging around the wharves, "swarming in huts and mean dwellings near the lake,' and 'elbow[ing] the native citizens' out of work.
+He found them everywhere lounging around the wharves, he wrote, “swarming in huts and mean dwellings near the lake,’ and ‘elbow[ing] the native citizens’ out of work.

-After the War of 1812, Fairfield lost its people to Genesee or Ohio 'fever.’
-Yankees gave up their rocky, hilly farms for the flat, rich land of western New York and the upper Midwest.
+After the War of 1812, Fairfield lost its Yankee farmers to Genesee or Ohio ‘fever.’
+They gave up their rocky, hilly farms for the flat, rich land of western New York and the upper Midwest.
 They left behind cheap land, which the Irish had craved since the English had made it nearly impossible for Catholics to own land in Ireland.
 Fairfield was also near Catholic churches in southern Quebec, only two towns away.

 Click here for visiting hours to the Chester A. Arthur birthplace.

 The waves of Irish who fled the Great Hunger in the mid-19th century faced poverty, disease and discrimination.
 In Portland, Maine, Mayor Neal Dow didn’t just discriminate, he attacked.
-Dow's temperance crusade was a war against the Irish – he had, after all, called them ‘rum-swilling foreigners.’
+Dow warred against the Irish with his temperance crusade.
+He had, after all, called them ‘rum-swilling foreigners.’

-Dow famously feuded with an Irish bootlegger and brothel owner named Mrs. Margaret Landrigan, who called herself Kitty Kentuck.
-She was a two-boater from County Cork who arrived in Portland in the 1840s.
-Her husband left her with two sons, and she began selling liquor illegally.
+Dow famously feuded with an Irish bootlegger and brothel owner named Mrs. Margaret Landrigan.
+She called herself Kitty Kentuck.
+A two-boater from County Cork, she arrived in Portland in the 1840s.
+Her husband then left her with two sons, and she began selling liquor illegally.

-Kitty Kentuck bought property in Portland, but she was convicted for repeated liquor offenses from 1846-1851.
+Kitty Kentuck bought property in Portland, but went to jail for repeated liquor offenses from 1846-1851.
 Neal Dow’s estranged cousin John Neal defended her, and the two men attacked each other in the newspaper.
 Neal called her ‘a poor, but generous, kind-hearted Irish woman.’
-Dow countered she was the keeper of ‘a notorious groggery’ that caused police more trouble than any other.
+Dow then countered she kept ‘a notorious groggery’ that caused police more trouble than any other.

 Kitty remarried, continued to bootleg and ran a sailor’s boardinghouse and brothel.
-It was said that every deep-sea sailor knew the lyrics to a song about the pleasures one could find at Kitty’s.
-She spent time in the county jail for prostitution.
-Her building was burned in the Portland fire of 1866.
-She built a shanty where she was found dead, presumably murdered.
-Kitty’s son Michael was suspected of killing her but never charged.
+Every deep-sea sailor supposedly knew the lyrics to a song about the pleasures one could find at Kitty’s.
+She spent time in the county jail for prostitution, and her building burned in the Portland fire of 1866.
+She then built a shanty where she died, presumably murdered.
+Police suspected Kitty’s son Michael of killing her, but never charged him.